yalmip/yalmip.github.io/yalmip/tutorials/geometricprogramming.md

 The current version of YALMIP has a bug that may cause problems if you have convex quadratic constraints.
 To avoid this problem, use `sdpsettings('convertconvexquad',0)`.
 To avoid some other known issues, it is advised to explicitly tell YALMIP that the problem is a geometric problem by specifying the solver to `'gpposy'`, `'mosek-geometric'` or `'fmincon-geometric'`.

 Never use the commands [sqrt] and [cpower] when working with geometric programs, i.e. always use the ^ operator.
 The reason is implementation issues in YALMIP.
-The commands sqrt and cpower are meant to be used in optimization problems where a conic model is derived using convexity propagation, see nonlinear operators.
+The commands [sqrt] and [cpower] are meant to be used in optimization problems where a conic model is derived using convexity propagation, see [nonlinear operators](/yalmip/tutorials/nonlinearoperators).

 ### Mixed integer geometric programming

 The [mixed-integer branch and bound solver in YALMIP](/yalmip/solvers/bnb) is built in a modular fashion that makes it possible to solve almost arbitrary convex mixed integer programs.
-The following example is taken from [Boyd et al.:2007].
+The following example is taken from [Boyd et al 2007].
 To begin with, define the data for the example.

 ````matlab
 a     = ones(7,1);